7.6 Mechanisms of early detection and signposting of young people facing health risks

 Definitions of vulnerability

 Vulnerability, defined in the Act CLIV of 1997 on Health (1997. évi CLIV. törvény az egészségügyről), includes only the threat to the optimal maintenance of the state of health.
 It does not contain any indications of causes, situations, risk factors or their severity.
-Since the law does not specify the cases of cooperation and reporting obligations, it often happens that medical confidentiality is also used by professionals who are otherwise subject to the reporting obligation.
+Since the law does not specify the cases of cooperation and reporting obligations, medical confidentiality is often used by professionals who are otherwise subject to the reporting obligation.

 The Tobacco Control in Hungary Programme